Monory/file-integrity/readme.md

 ```

 If file already exists in database, you will be warned about change.
+Currently, all hashsums are stored in file named *integrity.db*.

 #### Check
 To check if file was not corrupted use: